Dark matter in Hidden Valley models with stable and unstable light dark mesons

 Two sets of contour lines are provided for Figs.~\ref{fig:strange} and \ref{fig:bottom}.
 In the left column, contour lines of $m_{\pi^s_3}/f$ are presented.
 As can be seen, this ratio increases as $m_{\pi^s_3}$ increases.
 This is simply because, as $m_{\pi^s_3}$ increases, the pions must remain in chemical equilibrium with each other until a larger $x$ to reproduce the correct dark matter relic density.
-Eventually, the approximation of keeping only the pseudo-Goldstone mesons would break down and additional dark hadrons would have to be included.\footnote{See Ref.~\cite{Berlin:2018tvf} for the consequences of including vector mesons in the SIMP case.} For dark pions of a few hundred GeV or less, our formalism is still a very good approximation though.
+Eventually, the approximation of keeping only the pseudo-Goldstone mesons would break down and additional dark hadrons would have to be included.\footnote{See Ref.~\cite{Berlin:2018tvf,Choi:2018iit} for the consequences of including vector mesons in the SIMP case.} For dark pions of a few hundred GeV or less, our formalism is still a very good approximation though.
 It also effectively places an upper limit on the mass of the dark pions, since we expect our computation to break at the latest for $m_{\pi^s_3}/f \gtrsim4 \pi$.
 Note that the region where these contour lines are vertical corresponds roughly to the coupling-independent regime.
 Fig.~\ref{sfig:strangea} and~\ref{sfig:strangec} and Fig.~\ref{sfig:bottoma} and~\ref{sfig:bottomc} show also how the system enters at larger couplings in the codecaying dark matter regime for lighter quarks.

 It is worth noting that the results shown in Fig.~\ref{sfig:bottoma} and~\ref{sfig:bottomc} contain one additional feature.
 After the coupling-independent regime but before entering in the codecaying regime, the ratio $m_{\pi^s_3}/f$ decreases while $\lambda$ decreases.
 This is due to the fact that for $\lambda$ small, the energy exchange becomes less efficient and the dark pions become warmer with respect to the Standard Model sector because of the $3\to2$ processes.
 As a consequence, the relic abundance is below the experimental value and $f$ needs to increase in order to compensate.